upperlinecode/CS-and-the-City-Curriculum/react/javascript-iteration.md

   console.log("Hello, " + names[i] + ".
 So good to see you!
 Your hair looks amazing today.")
 }
 ```

-> To check if the code is working, tell students to open index.html in their browsers and check the console.
+The property `array.length` is a built-in property that always contains the length of the array, so using `names.length` as our second statement means this code will work for any length of array.

-Remember, arrays start at index 0, so we want to start at 0 and run the whole length of the array. `array.length` returns the length of the array, which is why we used that as our second argument.
+In `friends.js` there is another array stored in the variable `nicknames`.

-In `friends.js` there is another array stored in the variable `nickname`.
-How can we have the computer console.log "____'s nickname is ____" for each person?
+Challenge students to have the computer log out "____'s nickname is ____" for each person?

 Example 1b:
 ```javascript